I. HOW WE USE YOUR PERSONAL INFORMATION

 Third Party Tracking and Online Advertising:

 We may share with, or we may permit third party online advertising networks, social media companies and other third party services, to collect, information about your use of our website over time so that they may play or display ads that may be relevant to your interests on our Site as well as on other websites or apps, or on other devices you may use.
 Typically, the information we share is provided through cookies or similar tracking technologies, which recognize the device you are using and collect information, including hashed data, click stream information, browser type, time and date you visited the site, and other information.
 This information is used to display targeted ads on or through our Site or on other websites or apps, including on Facebook.
 We or the online advertising networks use this information to make the advertisements you see online more relevant to your interests.
 You may be able to “opt out” of the collection of information through cookies or other tracking technology by actively managing the settings on your browser or mobile device, though, depending on your mobile device you may not be able to control tracking technologies through your mobile device settings.
 Please refer to your browser’s or mobile device’s technical information for instructions on how to delete and/or disable cookies, and other tracking/recording tools.
 You may also be able to limit interest-based advertising through the settings on your mobile device by selecting “limit ad tracking” (iOS) or “opt-out of interest based ads” (Android).
 To learn more about interest-based advertising and how you may be able to opt-out of some of this advertising, you may wish to visit the Network Advertising Initiative’s online resources, at http://www.networkadvertising.org/choices ), and/or the DAA’s resources at www.aboutads.info/choices , and you may also adjust your ad preferences through your Facebook settings.
 You may also be able to opt-out of some – but not all – interest-based ads served by mobile ad networks by visiting http://youradchoices.com/appchoices and downloading the mobile AppChoices app.
-If you have any questions about opting out of the collection of cookies and other tracking/recording tools, you can contact us directly at firstname.lastname@example.org.
+If you have questions about data collection policies of our marketing partner RollWorks please visit this link.
+If you have any questions about opting out of the collection of cookies and other tracking/recording tools, you can contact us directly at email@example.com.

 II.
 THIRD PARTY WEBSITES